Crime Story (1993 film)

-Crime Story (重案組; also known as New Police Story; released in the Philippines as Police Dragon) is a 1993 Hong Kong action crime thriller film, directed by Kirk Wong, and starring Jackie Chan, Kent Cheng, Law Kar-ying and Puishan Au-yeung.
-The film was released in Hong Kong on 24 June 1993.
+Crime Story (重案組; also known as New Police Story; released in the Philippines as Police Dragon) is a 1993 Hong Kong action film directed by Kirk Wong, and produced by Chua Lam.
+The film stars Jackie Chan, Kent Cheng, Law Kar-ying, and Puishan Au-yeung.
+The film was released theatrically in Hong Kong on 24 June 1993.

 Unlike most Jackie Chan films, which feature a combination of action and comedy, Crime Story is mostly a serious film.
 The film is based on actual events surrounding the 1990 kidnapping of Chinese businessman Teddy Wang.

 Plot

 Inspector Eddie Chan of the Organised Crime and Triad Bureau, who suffers from emotional stress after shooting several men in self-defense, is assigned to track down the kidnapped businessman Wong Yat-fei.
 The search takes him from Hong Kong to Taiwan, causing him to cross paths with some powerful mobsters.
 What complicates matters is that one of the kidnappers is operating within the police force, determined to stop Chan from succeeding.
 The relentlessly driven Chan finds himself fighting his personal demons at the same time he battles the seemingly unending wave of crime in the city.